MolBIFFM/diana/README.md

 }
 ```
 A function of a site-specific measurement to prioritize it over others.
 The
-default setting is `"absolute"` corresponding to the absolute change.
-Available
+default setting is `"absolute"` corresponding to the absolute binary logarithm
+which weights relative change in either direction equally.
+Available settings
-settings are `"absolute"` as well as `"increase"`, and `"decrease"` to
+are `"absolute"` as well as `"increase"`, and `"decrease"` to prioritize
-prioritize measurements constituting either increase or decrease, respectively.
+measurements constituting either increase or decrease, respectively.

 ```json
 {